RamonMeffert/overleaf-dark-project-page/README.md

 ## Installation instructions

 1. Install the Stylus browser extension ([instructions](https://github.com/openstyles/stylus#releases))
-2. Import the NestorDark.css file
+2. Import the style.css file (or click the button at the top of this readme)
 3. Done!

 ## Screenshot